MelsJagt/ada-template-website/between_game.md

 </div>
 <div style='background-color:#faefe1; border-left: solid #darkblue 4px; border-radius: 4px; padding:0.7em;'>
     <span style="color:black">
          So far we have discussed 4 distinct features as potential predictors.
 However, we are not done yet.
-We would like to assess wether the different features are (independtly) meaningful.
+We would like to assess wether the different features are (independently) meaningful.
 That is, we preferably want them to not correlate to much with each other.
-To assess this, we computed a covariance matix in the Figure 8below.
+To assess this, we computed a covariance matix in <i><b>Figure 8</b></i> below.
     </span>
 </div>
 <br />